operator-framework/rukpak/internal/provisioner/plain/README.md

 ### Pivoting between bundle versions

 The `BundleInstance` API is meant to indicate the version of the bundle that should be active within the cluster.

-Given two unpacked bundles in the cluster, `my-bundle-v0.0.1` and `my-bundle-v0.0.2`, the `spec.bundleName` field of the related `BundleInstance` can be updated to pivot to a different version.
-For example by pivoting from an older version, to the newer version, by updating the `spec.bundleName` field the `plain` provisioner will create the new bundle content on-cluster and remove the old content.
+Given an existing BundleInstance resource in the cluster, which contains an embedded Bundle template for the `my-bundle-v0.0.1` bundle, you can modify the desired specification and the plain provisioner will automatically generate a new `my-bundle-v0.0.2` Bundle matching that template.

+When the new Bundle resource has been rolled out successfully, the old `my-bundle-v0.0.1` Bundle will be deleted from the cluster.

 The provisioner also continually reconciles the created content via dynamic watches to ensure that all resources referenced by the bundle are present on the cluster.

 ## Running locally